modernish/modernish/README.md

 arguments are valid and `pop` checks all items have a non-empty stack.
-This allows pushing and popping groups of items with a check for the integrity of the entire group. `pop` exits with status 0 if all items were popped successfuly, and with status 1 if one or more of the given items could not be popped (and no action was taken at all).
+This allows pushing and popping groups of items with a check for the integrity of the entire group. `pop` exits with status 0 if all items were popped successfully, and with status 1 if one or more of the given items could not be popped (and no action was taken at all).

 If the first argument to `pop` is `--keepstatus`, `pop` will exit with the